dev2kingdom/InGameShop-335a/README.md

 It works on Eluna written in Lua and uses the AIO module which can be downloaded from the link - https://github.com/Rochet2/AIO

-Installation:
+[b]Installation:

 Put contents of "Client" in a patch

-Put contents of "Server" in the Lua scripts directory on the server Run contents of "SQL" in MySQL in a database named "store" You can access the store through the "Escape" menu ingame.
+Put contents of "Server" in the Lua scripts directory on the server

+Run contents of "SQL" in MySQL in a database named "store"

+You can access the store through the "Escape" menu ingame.[/b]

 DB flags and other config specific stuff: